timschumi/gmod-discord/README.md

 ## Caveats

 * Since the Discord developers aren't particularly fond of GMod interfacing with the Discord API, I built in a failsafe to not get on their nerves.
 It will shut down all HTTP requests if an unexpected error is encountered.
+Exceptions for non-fatal issues will be added over time.

 * This plugin does not have a channel filter.
 It will mute/unmute people no matter which channel they are in (as long as they are on the Garry's Mod server).
   This could be restricted by allowing the bot permissions by-channel, but a "permission denied" error can cause the failsafe to activate.